Netanyahu seeks to dismiss Israel's internal security chief as power struggle boils over

 Bar has been been one of the few senior security officials since the Oct.
 7 attack to remain in office.

-Netanyahu said removing Bar as Shin Bet chief would help Israel “achieve its war goals and prevent the next disaster.”
-The prime minister is expected to appoint a loyalist in his place, slowing any momentum for the commission of inquiry.
+If successful in removing Bar, Netanyahu would be expected to appoint a loyalist in his place, slowing any momentum for the commission of inquiry.
+The prime minister said removing him would help Israel “achieve its war goals and prevent the next disaster.”

 Netanyahu’s proposed resolution for Bar’s dismissal would need the approval of parliament, the Knesset, and it is likely he has support to pass it.